 An undergraduate student may appeal for an Academic Second Chance (ASC) to request academic forgiveness for Montreat College courses.
 Forgiveness may apply to a single semester or a continuous consecutive series of semesters within which a student earned grades lower than a "C".
 If approved, those terms would be excluded when calculating the student's grade point average.
 No courses taken during the period approved for ASC would apply toward requirements for a degree.
-Financial aid may be awarded for repeated courses.
+Financial aid may not be awarded for courses that are repeated.